 Long Term – in a fully devolved region – Wessex Regionalists will:

-- give local counties and districts powers to operate a two-tier housing market (as in Jersey) to ensure affordable housing remains available to satisfy local need.
+- give local counties and districts powers to operate a two-tier housing market (as in Guernsey) to ensure affordable housing remains available to satisfy local need.

 - restrict the number of international students given visas to study; all courses must have a majority of internal students before places are offered elsewhere.